devgony/podcast-frontend/README.md

 - after the user logs in, the user will go to 'Home', there it can see all the podcasts in a nice list!

+## ✅ D-32-UI Testing Time!

+- coverage to 100% (or as much as possible)
+- eg) episodes.spec.tsx, podcasts.spec.tsx, login.spec.tsx and create-account.spec.tsx

 ## 🚀 Next To do

 - upload & listen audio at each episodes